Skip to content

 echo "deb [ arch=amd64,arm64 ] https://repo.mongodb.org/apt/ubuntu focal/mongodb-org/4.4 multiverse" | sudo tee /etc/apt/sources.list.d/mongodb-org-4.4.list

-1. Download the package details for the MongoDB packages.
+1. Download details of the MongoDB packages.

 sudo apt update